 Here’s everything we know about ONCE UPON A TIME IN HOLLYWOOD.

 Once Upon a Time in Hollywood Arrives This Summer

 ONCE UPON A TIME IN HOLLYWOOD comes to theatres on July 26, 2019.
 The movie was originally set for release two weeks later, on August 9.
 That August date will be the 50th anniversary of the Tate-LaBianca murders, which are the most famous crimes associated with Charles Manson and his “family.”

-Is There a Once Upon a Time in Hollywood Trailer?
+You Must See the Once Upon a Time in Hollywood Trailers!

-Oh yes, there is, and it is terrific!
+The first teaser trailer, above, was is terrific!
 (And also not entirely safe for work — cover the kids’ ears.)
-Check it out above.
 Considering some of the stuff we assume happens in this movie, given that Margot Robbie plays perhaps the most famous murder victim of 1969, it’s a very upbeat trailer.

 The film primarily shot from June 18, 2018, to November 1, 2018.
 At CinemaCon in April 2018, Tarantino said, “During the summer, little by little, block by block, we’ll be transforming Los Angeles into the psychedelic Hollywood of 1969.”
 He was true to his word, and for months in 2018, different parts of Los Angeles were dressed to look as they had 50 years in the past.
 You can see all of that effort in the footage.

 There has been a lot of misinformation about ONCE UPON A TIME IN HOLLYWOOD.
 The film was originally reported to be “Tarantino’s Charles Manson movie.”
 While Manson does appear and his actions have a huge influence on the story, just as they did on the real Los Angeles, the film is not really about Manson.